slashhsu/Yahoo-fantasy-basketball-Jupyter/README.md

 ## Overview
 This project analyzes **Fantasy Basketball League** performance using Python, leveraging **web scraping**, advanced data manipulation, and visualization techniques.
 The goal is to extract real-time fantasy basketball data, assess team and player performance, identify key trends, and provide actionable insights for fantasy basketball strategies.

+Note: download the code and replace the Oauth can get your own league's stats,

 ---

 ## Objectives